mental.png

 I combine psychodynamic, humanistic, and IFS approaches in my work with individuals, couples and partnerships.

-I enrich my therapy work with an understanding of the impact of trauma on our ability to process information and our experiences in our bodies.
+I enrich my therapy work with an understanding of the impact of trauma on our ability to process information and on our experiences in our bodies.
 I can teach you to tune into your nervous system state and regulate yourself, which is essential for managing mental health and wellbeing.

-I also specialise in sex and relationships therapy, and practice queer affirmative therapy.
+I also specialise in sex and relationships therapy and practice queer affirmative therapy.

 Check out my fees and location, or contact me to inquire about availability.